nguyendotrung38/demo-golang/README.md

 ## Run project
 - Clone the project
+- Cope .env.example to .env - then open .env, verify your database infomation to the environment variables.
 - Run seeders/1.add_member_table.sql sql file.
 - In the terminal at the /app directory, run following command to start the application `go run .`